hackclub/the-hacker-zephyr/emails.md

 **4/7/21 (Monday) - Packing List & Waiver**

-Email goes out to all attendees saying we're excited to see them next Thursday.
-Includes a packing list and a waiver we need signed.

 Ahoy there!

 I feel like I can hear the train in the distance– next Thursday is getting oh so close!
 We’re really excited to get to meet you next week!